SAN2PC : a Spectrum Analyzer to PC interface

 The photo below is a close-up of two insulated holes (upper part of the picture) and a grounded hole (lower part).

-- the DC/DC converter (TMA0512D) is a low cost Single In Line Package made by "TRACO POWER", available from FarnellRadioSpares or other distributors.
-You could use an other type, but be sure that the pinout is the same : on some SIP converters, pin 4 (-Vout) and pin 5(Gnd) are swapped!
+- The DC/DC converter (TMA0512D) is a low cost Single In Line Package made by "TRACO POWER", available from many distributors.
+You could use another type, but be sure that the pinout is the same : on some SIP converters, pin 4 (-Vout) and pin 5(Gnd) are swapped!

 ==> As mentioned in the QEX article, if the Vertical Output voltage of your analyzer is unipolar (positive or negative only), you could use a TS272 op amplifier (or equivalent), powered by a single supply (+6.6V), instead of the TL82 and omit the DC/DC converter U7, the negative regulator U3 and its related components and the protective diode D7.
 Don't forget to connect U4A pin 4 to the ground plane.